 34. Ride the Ferris wheel

-On the seaside next to the amazing skyline you will find a Ferris wheel.
+On the seaside next to the amazing skyline you will find the Batumi Panoramic Ferris Wheel.
 Definitely worth going for a ride as it hardly cost anything.
 One of the cooler things to do in Batumi at night as everything will lit up.

 35. Have a drink in Clouds skybar